Witnessing Spin-Orbital Entanglement using Resonant Inelastic X-Ray Scattering

 A central requirement for measuring QFI in solid-state systems is that it be constructed from the off-diagonal fluctuations of a Hermitian operator associated with the relevant mode\,\cite{hauke2016measuring, laurell2025witnessing,costa2021entanglement}.
 In practice, however, such Hermitian excitations are not always experimentally accessible, as elaborated below.
 This challenge is particularly pronounced when probing spin and orbital degrees of freedom, for which RIXS has emerged as a powerful spectroscopic method.
 RIXS is especially effective due to its sensitivity to orbital excitations that are forbidden in conventional optical spectroscopy\,\cite{gel1994resonant,butorin1996low,ghiringhelli2004low,schlappa2018probing,li2021unraveling}.
-RIXS accesses these excitations indirectly via a two-step process: an incident x-ray photon excites the system into a short-lived intermediate state via a dipole excitation, and this intermediate state subsequently decays by emitting a second x-ray photon.
+RIXS accesses these excitations indirectly via a two-step process: an incident x-ray photon excites the system into a short-lived intermediate state via a dipole excitation, and this state subsequently decays by emitting a second x-ray photon.
 The difference in energy and momentum between the incoming and outgoing photons encodes the dynamical response of valence electrons.
-The RIXS cross-section is described by the Kramers--Heisenberg formula\,\cite{ament2011resonant}:
+The RIXS cross section follows the Kramers-Heisenberg formula\,\cite{ament2011resonant},